 Wednesday, June 5, 2013, 3:00-4:00 PM ET Looking to spruce up your space?
 More than just a home for books, a library is a living organism, a vibrant community center for learning, digital content discovery, and exploration.
 Shouldn’t your 21st century patrons have a 21st century library?
 Learn about the top building trends in exterior and interior design from architects who have reinvigorated and reimagined library spaces throughout the United States.
-Breathe new life into your library.
-Register now!
+Breathe new life into your library.This archive is no longer available.

 Thursday, May 2, 2013, 3:00-4:00 PM ET Break out those farmer’s market carts, uncover that barbecue grill, and unfold your best checkered picnic blanket.
 Warm weather is an invitation to cook!
 Fantastic meals for sunny spring celebrations and family dinners start with fresh ingredients and fresh ideas.
 Join us for our Sizzling Spring Cookbook Buzz, and inspire your patrons to cook up something special!
 With fresh offerings from Running Press, Random House Inc., and Tuttle Publishing, spring will be nothing short of delicious.This archive is no longer available

 Tuesday, April 23, 2013, 3:00-4:00 PM ET As the eBook industry continues to evolve, there are more and more acquisition and collection development options available to libraries, which is a great thing—once you can make sense of them all.
 Subscribe or purchase?
 Outright or demand-driven purchase?
 What about short-term loan and loan-to-own?
 There are so many variables to explore, and these are just a small handful of the business model considerations available to libraries today.